Punktum-dk/epp-service-specification/README.md

 ##### Forced and Smart Contact Creation

-For contact creation DK Hostmaster supports two ways:
+For contact creation Punktum dk supports two ways:

 1. Smart creation, where the data provided is used to inquire if an existing user with the same data is present.
 If no user is found a new contact is created.
 This is accomplished using the keyword: `auto`
 2. Forced creation, where a new contact is created.
 This is accomplished using the keyword: `force`

 Specification of a user-id / handle for the contact creation is not supported.
-The user-id / handle is auto-generated and assigned by DK Hostmaster.
+The user-id / handle is auto-generated and assigned by Punktum dk.

 For _smart_ creation: